 In our summer 2020 statement in support of the Black Lives Matter movement we committed to building a focus on health and cultural inequalities into our structures.
 We committed to ensuring our Board, employees, freelance contractors, membership and stakeholder groups are representative in terms of ethnicity, as well as Disability, socioeconomic background, sexuality, age and all recognised protected characteristics.
 We committed to amplifying Black voices and the voices of people of diverse heritages through our website, bulletin and social media.

-[updated April 2021] We are taking the following steps to becoming a more equal alliance.
+[updated April 2021] We are taking the following steps to becoming a more equitable organisation.
 This is will be an ongoing process of gathering information, making changes, and assessing how we work – across both our structures and our programme.
 This work is essential to our vision, mission and values as an organisation.

 We are not a funder, but as an alliance and a sector support organisation we have also found the Association of Charitable Foundations model of nine pillars a useful way of thinking about the steps we should take:

 - invests time and resources in understanding and defining diversity, equity and inclusion